 In the main sections on the use of night lights, we have three key findings.
 First, we obtain a best fit elasticity of measured GDP growth with respect to lights growth, for use in predicting income growth.
 Our estimated elasticity is roughly 0.3.
-Second, we produce revised growth estimates for the set of countries with very low capacity national statistical agencies.
+Second, we produce revised growth estimates for the set of countries with very low capacity of national statistical agencies.

 These revised estimates are optimally weighted composites of national income accounts data and predicted income growth based on lights growth.
 Third, we obtain an estimate of the structural elasticity of growth in night lights with respect to true GDP growth; the point estimate we obtain is just over one.

-In the last section we turn to a second type of application: use of night lights data at the sub- or supranational level to measure income growth.
+In the last section we turn to a second type of application: use of night lights data at the sub- or supra-national level to measure income growth.
 Night lights data are available at a far greater degree of geographic fineness than is attainable in any standard income and product accounts.
 As discussed later, we can map data on lights observed from space on approximately one-kilometer squares and aggregate them to the city or regional level.
 This makes the data uniquely suited to spatial analyses of economic activity.
 Economic analysis of growth and of the impacts of policies and events on cities and regions of many countries is hindered by a complete absence of any regular measure of local economic activity.
-While population data are sometimes regularly available for cities above a certain size, almost no countries have city-level GDP data.2 Night lights data give us such a measure.
+While population data are sometimes regularly available for cities above a certain size, almost no countries have city level GDP data.2 Night lights data give us such a measure.
 Note also that data from satellites are available at a much higher time frequency than standard output measures.
 Further, as will be illustrated below, they allow us to assess how events such as discovery of minerals, civil strife, and the like affect regional income growth and fluctuations.

-In this section of the paper we examine three issues in the context of sub-Saharan Africa.
-Do coastal areas grow faster than noncoastal?
+In this section of the paper we examine three issues all in the context of sub-Saharan Africa.
+Do coastal areas grow faster than non-coastal?
 Do primate cities areas grow faster than hinterland areas?
-Finally, with the advent of strong antimalaria campaigns, do malaria-prone areas now grow at similar rates to less malaria-prone areas?
-The answer in all cases for sub-Saharan Africa in recent years is no, and the patterns are surprising.
+Finally, with the advent of strong anti-malaria campaigns, do malarial-prone areas now grow at similar rates to less malaria-prone areas?
+The answers in all cases for sub-Saharan Africa in recent years is no, and the patterns are surprising.

 This is the first paper we are aware of that uses night lights data to measure real income growth.
-A number of researchers have shown that night lights reflect human economic activity (e.g., Croft 1978, Elvidge et al. 1997, Sutton and Costanza 2002, Ebener et al. 2005, Doll, Muller, and Morley 2006, Sutton, Elvidge, and Ghosh 2007, and Ghosh et al. 2010)3, but have not used lights in a statistical framework to measure real economic growth.
-Satellite data on land cover has been used to examine the spatial expansion of settlements in the United States (e.g., Burchfield et al. 2006).
-Chen and Nordhaus (2011) use a variant of the statistical methodology introduced in the first version of our paper and apply it to assess the usefulness of lights to measure growth for both countries and one-degree grid squares.4
+A number of researchers have shown that night lights reflect human economic activity (e.g., Thomas A. Croft (1978), Christoper D. Elvidge et al. (1997), Paul C. Sutton and Robert Costanza (2002), Steeve Ebener, Christopher Murray, Ajay Tandon, and Elvidge (2005), Christopher N. H. Doll, Jan-Peter Muller, and Jeremy G. Morley (2006), Paul C. Sutton, Elvidge, and Tilottama Ghosh (2007), and Ghosh et al. (2010))3, but have not used lights in a statistical framework to measure real economic growth.
+Satellite data on land cover has been used to examine the spatial expansion of settlements in the USA (e.g., Marcy Burchfield, Henry G. Overman, Diego Puga, and Matthew A. Turner, 2006).
+Chen and Nordhaus (2010) use a variant of the statistical methodology introduced in the first version of our paper and apply it assess the usefulness of lights to measure growth for both countries and one-degree grid squares.4